wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.2.2 =
+* New: The plugin is now translation ready
 = 0.2.1 =
 * Update: Improving plugin security
 * Update: Moved the settings to the submenu of WooCommerce